Moishes Steakhouse: Reception and awards

 The restaurant won a Wine Spectator Award of Excellence in 2011, and was named by Forbes magazine as one of the Top 10 Steakhouses in the World.

 Notable clientele

-Over the decades, Moishes became a draw for Montrealers of all backgrounds and walks of life.
+Over the decades, Moishe's became a draw for Montrealers of all backgrounds and walks of life.
 In addition to "regular" Montrealers, it has been frequented by a long list of celebrities, politicians and athletes such as Penélope Cruz, Robert De Niro, Céline Dion, Paul Newman, Sharon Stone, Robert Downey Jr. and Don Rickles.
 Karol Wojtyla, who would later become Pope John Paul II, ate there while still a Cardinal.

+New restaurant

+A plan to relocate was made as part of Moishe's purchase, however was delayed long after the original restaurant had closed and ceased operation.
+A new location in the downtown-Square Victoria area was chosen–the Viger Avenue site on Caisse-de-Dépôts-et-Placements block, where the former Houston's Restaurant had been.
+Renovations to the site started in August 2020.
+It was planned to open in fall 2022 but was again delayed.
+In May 2023 new staff from the ground up was hired and the iconic "Moishes" sign was put up at 1001 Square Victoria Street.

+In June 2023, the new restaurant, no longer in the Main neighbourhood, opened at 1001 Square Victoria Street in the downtown Montreal International District.
+Despite retaining the former restaurant's name, it featured a redesigned menu, modified recipes, an entirely new staff and team of chefs, as well as differing interior style with all new amenities and ambience.
+Essentially a new operation from the ground up, many consider it a re-imagined version of Moishe's with few, if any, ties to the original.